 See full post & comments

-Not long ago, I was sitting with someone I respect.
+Not long ago, I was sitting with someone I respect at the Christian church we were attending.
 He said, “Easter is pagan."
 I inquired as to how he arrived at that knowledge, and he mentioned something about the goddess Ishtar and Easter being the same.
 I said Easter was a Germanic word for spring, so how could it be Ishtar?

 This article explains the background of Easter from Baylor University.
 "Well, Ric, what about Easter bunnies and eggs?
 Aren't they pagan?"
 They are not pagan, and they are recent modern inventions.
 The article provides details.